Skip to main content

 Boundary Line Adjustment

 A Boundary Line Adjustment is an application made for the purpose of adjusting boundary lines between platted or unplatted lots, or both, and/or accommodates a transfer of land between adjacent separate lots which does not create any additional lots, tracts, parcels, or building sites, nor create existing lots which are more nonconforming.
 A boundary line adjustment plan is a civil plan that shows all existing site improvements and encumbrances such as all structures, eaves, fences, accessory structures, easements, street improvements and other site development.
 This plan needs to show the existing boundary line and the proposed boundary lines of the lots that are changing and how they will meet all required development standards.
+The surveyor is responsible for verifying and accurately depicting the location and dimensions of property lines, rights-of-way, and easements.

 The Boundary Line Adjustment plan may include, but is not limited to, the following items: